 - Families and Friends

-In addition to these 5 areas, Economic Well Being/Careers/Transition will also be taught but only at the end of KS1 and at the end of KS2 as the children transition to the juniors or high school.
+In addition to these 3 areas, Economic Well Being/Careers/Transition will also be taught but only at the end of KS1 and at the end of KS2 as the children transition to the juniors or high school.
+And also online safety and keeping safe virtually is underpinned throughout each topic area.

 The consultation period finishes on 29th January 2021 so if you have any questions regarding PSHE/RHE, please email the school office and ask for Jennifer Cunningham.